Who am I?

 Hernán Cortés, for leading the most impressive expedition in human history.

-Erhard “tuace” Notz, for being the most talented logic puzzle constructor.
+Erhard “tuace” Notz, for being be the most brilliant logic puzzle constructor.

 Steven Pruitt, for contributing more knowledge to the public domain than anyone who has ever lived.